CamilaVHeuer/portfolio-database/e-commerce-project/README.md

   - The table content is refreshed periodically (e.g., every 10 minutes or 1 hour) using a TRUNCATE followed by an INSERT ...
 SELECT query that recalculates the TOP 5.
   - It includes a last_updated column with an automatic timestamp, which allows tracking when the cache was last refreshed.
   - This approach is closer to a real production scenario, since it avoids recalculating in real time and ensures fast responses for frequent queries (e.g., showing the best-selling products on the homepage).

+  Option C: Automated Cache Refresh with MySQL Events

+  - Implements MySQL EVENT scheduler to automatically refresh the cache every 10 minutes without manual intervention.
+  - Leverages the persistent table from Option B and adds automated maintenance using database-level task scheduling.
+  - Demonstrates production-ready caching patterns where cache updates happen transparently in the background.
   - Cache refreshing can be further optimized using MySQL EVENTS (task scheduling inside the database engine), which would keep the cache updated automatically without manual intervention.
 This is a topic I plan to explore further as part of my learning journey.

 These experiments are not mandatory, but they illustrate common techniques in large projects where performance is key.